ydd0729/rogue-synth-doc/README.md

 - **AI Tool:** GPT-5 and Qwen3 Max

+**prompt:** This is a skill card that has been acquired.
+Create an upgraded version of this skill card that conveys the idea of an expanded area of effect.
   <img src="./Attachments/Wider Ring of Fire.png" alt="drawing" width="300"/>

   <img src="./Attachments/Quick Reset.png" alt="drawing" width="300"/>

 ### Sound Effect Generation

-- AI Tool: ComfyUI
+- **AI Tool:** ComfyUI
-- Workflow: Assignment5-Sound-StableAudioOpen
+- **Workflow:** Assignment5-Sound-StableAudioOpen

 ### Music Generation